 Fall reminds me that no matter how young and green we all start, everything grows old.
 There’s something achingly lovely and sad in those swirls of red, gold and yellow leaves.

 I guess I’m in the fall of my own life.
-In my late fifties, I’m no longer spring or summer, but not quite winter either.
+In my sixties, I’m no longer spring or summer, but not quite winter either (I think).
 I’m not sure how I got here since last week I was on one of those school buses and two days ago I was a young mother and the day after that I watched my kids go off to college.

 How fast it goes.
 I’m not sure how and why this happened, but it did and if the clue lies in that crisp air and swirling leaves, they’re not saying.

 How do you feel about fall?
-Comments are always welcome and sharing is awesome…Thank you.
+Comments are always welcome and sharing is awesome.